 The Site is located within an area considered to be of traditional cultural importance and spiritual significance to federally-recognized Native American tribes with ancestral ties to the region.
-Nine federally recognized Native American tribes have ancestral ties to the area and have expressed interest in the project: the Chemehuevi Indian Tribe, Cocopah Tribe of Arizona, Colorado River Indian Tribes, Fort Mojave Indian Tribe, Havasupai Indian Tribe, Hualapai Indian Tribe, Ouechan Tribe of the Fort Yuma Indian Reservation, Twenty-Nine Palms Band of Mission Indians, and Yavapai-Prescott Tribe.
+Nine federally recognized Native American tribes have ancestral ties to the area and have expressed interest in the project: the Chemehuevi Indian Tribe, Cocopah Tribe of Arizona, Colorado River Indian Tribes, Fort Mojave Indian Tribe, Havasupai Indian Tribe, Hualapai Indian Tribe, Quechan Tribe of the Fort Yuma Indian Reservation, Twenty-Nine Palms Band of Mission Indians, and Yavapai-Prescott Tribe.
 Many of these tribes expressed strong beliefs that the selection of remedial action at the Site must fully consider the significance of cultural resources potentially affected and that adverse effects must be mitigated to the fullest extent possible.
+Tribal views regarding the significance of the cultural resources potentially affected and the importance of mitigating adverse effects on those resources have been and will continue to be solicited and incorporated into the decision-making process as the remedy is selected, designed, and implemented.